tenebraeofcmyk/WebGame/README.md

 Legibility -
     Being readable based on font
-    Script must be engaging, not confusing to user Puzzles -
+    Script must be engaging, not confusing to user
+    All Javascript must be completed in CamelCase to maintain uniformity Puzzles -
     Having the correct answer for each puzzle
     Using language that is challenging, but not confusing